 Coronavirus Symptoms?
 Phone Healthline on 0800 358-5453.

-Having your flu vaccination is of high priority so please attend your appointment.
+Having your flu vaccination and other necessary immunisations is of high priority so please attend your appointment.

 REPEAT PRESCRIPTIONS - In this current situation please allow 48 hours for your prescription to be completed.
 If your script is not due to run out, please refrain from ringing the clinic.
 Thank you for your patience.